tfpauly/draft-happy-eyeballs-v3/charter.md

 - Measuring the effectiveness of the algorithm during development.
 This effort does not necessarily need to lead to a published document, but should be captured in presentations, working group wikis, etc.
-- Producing a document that explains the impact of Happy Eyeballs on detecting and measuring broken deployments, with recommendations on how to report errors in a privacy-preserving, accurate, and actionable way.
+- Producing an informational document that explains the impact of Happy Eyeballs on detecting and measuring broken deployments, with recommendations on how to report errors in a privacy-preserving, accurate, and actionable way.